 Where to find Restrictions in Pace

-You can find our Restrictions page in the same section as our Rate Pricing page: Via the Actions navigation option.
+You can find our Restrictions page in Pace side bar, on the left hand side.
 Simply click on Restrictions and you will be taken to the Restrictions Page.

 As Restrictions management is a PMS dependent feature you might find on this page a message stating that Restrictions is not available for your PMS yet.
 In this case, rest assured that we are working hard to bringing this feature to you.
 And if you have more questions, reach out to our Success team for more details.